karl-zylinski/karl-zylinski.github.io/content/posts/strings.md

 > The numeric values of code points are decided by the organization known as the Unicode consortium.
 They try to make a wide variety of characters, from many languages, possible to express using code points.
 For example, they've decided that the letter `Q` has the code point value `81` and that the Chinese character `猫` has the code point value `29483`.
 >
 > &nbsp;
 >
-> When we talk about [grapheme clusters (included in full book)](#grapheme-clusters) you'll understand why I wrote "In many cases (but not all!), a rune represents a single character".
+> When we talk about _grapheme clusters (full eBook only)_ you'll understand why I wrote "In many cases (but not all!), a rune represents a single character".

-When a program stores a string in memory, then it doesn't store it as a series of 4 byte rune values.
+When our program stores a string in memory, such as in the variable `str`, then it doesn't store it as a series of 4 byte rune values.
 Instead, it stores each rune using 1 to 4 bytes.
 That's the UTF-8 encoding.
 As the loop in our example runs through the UTF-8-encoded string, it decodes sequences of 1-4 bytes into runes.

 You can see it as a type of compression: A rune is a 4 byte integer.
 But in many cases you can store such a number using fewer bytes.
-For example, the letter `A` has the code point value `65`.
+For example, the letter `W` has the code point value `119`.
 UTF-8 encodes that using just a single byte, saving you three whole bytes of memory!

 In UTF-8 encoded strings, all English characters need just a single byte.
 But characters from other languages may use more than a single byte.
 In the following example we iterate a string written in Simplified Chinese: